natac13/tailwindcss-wp-global-styles/README.md

 You will have access to all the utility classes from the WordPress Global Stylesheet in your TailwindCSS build.
 As well as the css variables.

+The goal of this plugin is to provide you with TailwindCSS intelisense for the WordPress global stylesheet.
+However, to ensure all the WP blocks have the correct styles, and to avoid having to include the `globalStylesheet.css` in the build, this plugin will add all the selectors to the `safelist` config option.
+This makes sure that all the selectors are included in the build.

 ## 🚀 Installation

 ```bash